dave-nachman/artkit/README.md

 It provides a declarative API for drawing shapes with capabilities for introducing **controlled randonness**.

+Artkit was built during a mini-retreat at the [Recurse Center](https://www.recurse.com/).

 ## Get started

 Visit the interactive web environment: https://artkit.app